danieldietrich/typelevel/README.md

 <br/>
 <br/>

-**TypeLevel** pushes energy from the JavaScript runtime to the TypeScrip compiler. **TypeLevel** offers a highly composable type level API and tests at compile time.
+**TypeLevel** pushes energy from the JavaScript runtime to the TypeScript compiler. **TypeLevel** offers a highly composable type level API and tests at compile time.
 Developers benefit from faster page loads and reduced provider costs, the compiler erases the types.

 ## Usage